 CLONMACNOISE - The ancient monastic site of Clonmacnoise is situated at the crossroads of Ireland in County Offaly and dates back almost 1,500 years.
 St. Ciaran, the son of an Ulsterman who had settled in Connaught, chose the site in 545AD because of its ideal location at the junction of river and road travel in Celtic Ireland.

-MONEYGALL - Offaly and especially the village of Moneygall welcomed the 44th President of the United States, President Barack Obama and First Lady Michelle to President Obama's ancestral home in County Offaly in May 2011.
+MONEYGALL - Offaly and especially the village of Moneygall welcomed the 44th President of the United States, President Barack Obama and First Lady Michelle to President Obama's ancestral home in County Offaly.